Splitting the Gravitational Atom: Instabilities of Black Holes with Synchronized or Resonant Hair

 {\bf Remarks and generality.} The synchronization condition allows a spectrum of scalar structures around horizons with different quantum numbers~\cite{Herdeiro:2015gia,Wang:2018xhw,Delgado:2019prc,Kunz:2019bhm}.
-In the test field approximation, these scalar structures have a hydrogen-like spectrum justifying the terminology ``gravitational atoms''.
+In the test field approximation, these scalar structures have a hydrogenlike spectrum justifying the terminology ``gravitational atoms''.
 This has been seen for both long-lived quasi-bound states (typically connected to superradiance~\cite{Baumann:2019eav}), and for stationary bound states~\cite{Hod:2012px}.
 Away from the test field approximation, the stationary states become hairy BHs, and in the very hairy region, a small horizon inside a massive boson star.
-We have shown the latter tend to split, with the ultimate fate depending on the model, tentatively related to the stability of the bosonic environment.
+We have shown the latter tend to split, with a model dependent fate, tentatively related to the stability of the bosonic environment.

-One may inquire if this instability is generic within the larger family of BHsSH/BHsRH~\footnote{The two models can be related by considering a higher dimensional setting~\cite{Brihaye:2023vox}.}.
-For instance, in synchronized and scalar models one may consider the impact of self-interactions.
-Appropriate self-interactions may mitigate or fully quench the non-axisymmetric instability of spinning boson stars, making them less toroidal~\cite{DiGiovanni:2020ror,Siemonsen:2020hcg}.
+One may inquire if this instability is generic within the larger family of BHsSH/BHsRH, including excited states (say with larger $m$)~\footnote{The two models can be related by considering a higher dimensional setting~\cite{Brihaye:2023vox}.}.
+This remains to be seen.
+One may anticipate that appropriate self-interactions have an important impact as they mitigate or fully quench the nonaxisymmetric instability of spinning boson stars, making them less toroidal~\cite{DiGiovanni:2020ror,Siemonsen:2020hcg}.
 However, from a geodesic approximation, the origin is never a stable equilibrium point~\cite{Delgado:2021jxd}, suggesting the splitting remains~\footnote{For the case of BHsRH, a similar instability was briefly commented in~\cite{Sanchis-Gual:2025uvm}.}.

 A potentially different case is that of BHs with synchronized Proca hair~\cite{Herdeiro:2016tmi}.
-Proca stars are spheroidal, rather than toroidal, and the non-axisymmetric instability has not been seen here~\cite{Sanchis-Gual:2019ljs}.
+Proca stars are spheroidal, rather than toroidal, and the nonaxisymmetric instability has not been seen here~\cite{Sanchis-Gual:2019ljs}.
 Additionally, from a geodesic approximation the origin can be a stable equilibrium point, at least for co-rotating motions~\cite{Delgado:2021jxd}.
 Thus, the dynamical fate of very hairy Proca BHs deserves a detailed analysis, which is underway.